List of characters in the Terminator franchise: Peter Silberman, Ph.D.

-Dr. Peter Silberman was a criminal psychologist who worked for the state of California and with the Los Angeles Police Department.
+Dr. Peter Silberman was a psychiatrist who worked for the state of California and with the Los Angeles Police Department.
 Silberman thought nothing of the so-called delusions shared by Kyle Reese and Sarah Connor other than being able to make a career from them being under his care.
 After a close call to seeing the Terminator in 1984, Silberman witnessed two in action in 1995 during Sarah Connor's escape from the Pescadero State Hospital.

 He was portrayed by Earl Boen in the first three Terminator films, the only actor to appear in the first three films, aside from Schwarzenegger.

 The Terminator: Dr. Silberman was brought in to question Kyle Reese, the soldier sent from the future to protect Sarah Connor from the Terminator that tried to kill her.
 He downplayed Reese's story as delusional and constructed in such a way that it cannot be refuted, such as how there was no evidence of advanced technology because the time machine can only send things back that generate a bio-energy created by living tissue, and seemed far more interested in using Reese to build his own career than uncovering the truth despite Reese's claims about the other two Sarah Connors who had been killed earlier that same day.
 He left the police station before the Terminator's attack, briefly passing him in the corridor.